Organizational Leadership (MSOL) - Servant Leadership Track

 Program Learning Outcomes

-- Graduates will apply knowledge of leadership theory, organizational behavior theory, and change management theory as they relate to best practices in organizational leadership.
+- Graduates will apply key theories of organizational behavior and change management to diagnose and solve problems in an organizational setting.

-- Graduates will apply knowledge of economic and financial conditions to organizational leadership issues.
+- Graduates will apply ethical concepts to the development of solutions to organizational problems.